20 Pantry Snacks Every New Mom Should Have After Baby - Baby Chick

 Organic Spicy Homemade Pumpkin Seeds in a Bowl

-Pumpkin seeds pack a nutritional punch with plenty of vitamin K and manganese.
+Pumpkin seeds pack a nutritional punch, providing a significant amount of vitamin K and manganese.
 Roasted pumpkin seeds are a great snack to keep in the pantry and on the go!
 Try making your own “trail mix” using nuts, pumpkin seeds, and dried fruit.

 20. 100% Dark Chocolate